ajaygtm/And-the-Oscar-goes-to.../README.md

 Okay.
 Now, [let's wait and see how my predictions turn out.](https://www.youtube.com/watch?v=D_aQupiaCSA)

-### Note
-I will update the "Winners" column once the results are announced.
+#### Note: I will update the "Winners" column once the results are announced.